DNC to recommend scrapping Iowa, Nevada virtual caucus plans | New Country 923

 The state parties had planned to allow some voters to cast caucus votes over the telephone in February 2020 instead of showing up at traditional caucus meetings.

-Iowa and Nevada created the virtual option to meet a DNC mandate that states open caucuses to more people.
+Iowa and Nevada created the virtual option to meet a DNC mandate that states open caucuses to more people, but two sources with knowledge of party leaders’ deliberations say there are concerns that the technology used for virtual caucuses could be subject to hacking.

+The sources spoke on condition of anonymity because they were not authorized to disclose internal party discussions.

+DNC leaders are particularly sensitive to hacking concerns after the party was hacked by Russian operatives during the 2016 election cycle.
+One Democrat familiar with deliberations added that several presidential campaign representatives also had expressed concerns about hacking and whether the public would trust results.